IsraelShowell/School-Course-Evaluation-Web-Application/README.md

 Initial Version <br>
 Uploaded to Github <br>

+# Version History:
+# V-1.10: (4-22-23-24)
+Evaluations now save the id of the user who submitted it <br>
+Updated various functions to allow for smoother passing of variables and data <br>

-# Current Features as of V-1.00:
+# Current Features as of V-1.10:
 - A user can create an account, login into it, and create an evaluation on a course and its instructor and submit the evaluation to the database
 - An admin can sign into their account, and view the 3 most recent submitted evaluations
 - Databases can be easily changed to allow for easy changes
+- Multiple sessions can now be supported and done at once

 # Future Features to Implement:
 - Allow online access to users